AlexandreFenyo/ndproxy/README.md

           use the unspecified address, according to RFC-4861.

      So, it can not be assumed that an uplink router will always use the same IPv6 address to send neighbor solicitations.
-Every assigned address that can be used as a source address by the PE on its downlink interface must then be declared to ndproxy via sysctl (net.inet6.ndproxy- conf_uplink_ipv6_addresses).
+Each assigned address that can be used as a source address by the PE on its downlink interface must then be declared to ndproxy via sysctl (net.inet6.ndproxy- conf_uplink_ipv6_addresses).